Tameness of actions on finite rank median algebras: Generalized Helly selection principle

-By Rosenthal's dichotomy theorem \cite{Ro}, every bounded sequence of real-valued functions on a set admits a subsequence which is either pointwise convergent or contains an $\ell_1$-subsequence.
-Moreover, inspecting Rosenthal’s proof (see the paragraph preceding Lemma~5 on p.~2413 of \cite{Ro}), in the non-pointwise-convergent case one obtains an \emph{independent} subsequence (equivalently, a Boolean independent subsequence of associated level sets).
+By Rosenthal's dichotomy theorem \cite[Theorem~1]{Ro}, every bounded sequence of real-valued functions on a set admits a subsequence which is either pointwise convergent or equivalent to the usual $\ell_1$-basis.
+More concretely, if a bounded sequence $(g_n)$ has no pointwise convergent subsequence, then, following the proof of Theorem~1 in \cite{Ro}, for every infinite $L \subseteq \mathbb{N}$ one defines